softwareforgood/innocent_tech_app/README.md

 We will push our changes for testing and production to Heroku. https://devcenter.heroku.com/ For committing changes to Heroku, we recommend getting the Heroku CLI set up on your laptop.
 Instructions can be found here: https://devcenter.heroku.com/articles/heroku-cli

 - [ ] I received and accepted Heroku application invite.
 - [ ] I can access Innocent Tech App Heroku dashboard.
+- [ ] I have Heroku CLI installed and ready to go locallys.

 #### Github
 - [ ] Local environment has been set up on your computer